abwashere/pepperoni-server/README.md

 Generates fake users, tables, and the restaurant menu, and saves them in your database.\
 The **npm run tables** command has to be run at least one time before.

-## Deployment

-1. Go to the client app and follow deployment instructions, then come back here.

-2. In the server folder :

-Everytime you make **changes to your frontend** and want the new changes applied to the deployed version, you will have to rebuild the client, copy/paste the build and put it inside the public folder of the server : `npm run build`

-If you make any **changes to the backend** and want those changes to be applied on the deployed app, all you will have to do is :

-- commit your changes
-- push on Heroku (if you deploy on Heroku)
-- push on GitHub (always)